jdbean/blog-mirror/_posts/2018-10-01-scraping-with-nokogiri.md

 /* AND SO FORTH */
 ```

-While this can look a bit intimidating at first, one can start to pick out what's going.
+While this can look a bit intimidating at first, if we look closely we can start to pick out what's going.
 We've got a series of "li" `Nokogiri:XML:Element` objects each of which has an "a" element child with an "href" attribute and a child of type `Nokogiri:XML:Text`.

 In HTML terms this corresponds nicely to the actual HTML which looks like this: